-Rolling Blackouts: What Are They and Should You Expect One This Year
+Rolling Blackouts: What Are They and How Long do They Last?

 Many people are familiar with blackouts.
 These unexpected power outages can knock out electricity in an entire area for a few minutes or a few days.